 Here's how it works

-How do you get the empty car to and from the driver?
+How do you get the empty car to and from the rider?
 Autonomous vehicles will answer this question in the future of ridesharing, but in a decade or more.
 In the meantime, we will have to rely on remote control, otherwise known as teleoperation.

 The autonomous vehicle industry has developed teleoperation capabilities for years, but have been used as a security system.
 Tests have recently been carried out on similar services with cars remotely controlled by a remote driver, I told you about it here.